Saturday, June 22, 2024

 Urban spaces

-oh, just a few moments – she only wanted to hear a song or two, from the three rather rag-tag musicians, who stood at a nearby corner.
-One played a home made lute; the second one, a tambourine of similar stock – perhaps the same tree; the third played some sort of mouth organ.
+Naamah so wanted to tarry, oh, just a few moments – she only wanted to hear a song or two, from the three rather rag-tag musicians, who stood at a nearby corner.
+One played a home-made lute; the second one, a tambourine of similar stock – perhaps the same tree; the third played some sort of mouth organ.
 While Enoch’s world renowned orchestra had no trouble attracting listeners, who paid in silver, the three musicians (and oh, they were, in every sense of the word) would consider themselves fortunate to have earned enough coppers for their dinner – and, hopefully, a cheap room for the night; these days, the park was becoming less than a safe place to catch a few hours of rest.
 And, as if to add further insult to the injury of the poor, more benches had been removed, and replaced with backless seats, with raised bars – ones that didn’t even serve as armrests.
-Hadn’t always been so; per Naamah’s great grandmother, who’d remembered having been “out doors” for a season – along with other poor people, Sethite, Cainite, or whatever other patri-line, who’d been served with the choice of either food or rent; well, they’d gather in the park, and be gone come dawn.
+Hadn’t always been so; per Naamah’s great grandmother, who had recalled having been “out doors” for a season – along with other poor people, Sethite, Cainite, or whatever other patri-line, who had been served with the choice of either food or rent; well, they had gathered in the park, and been gone come dawn.
 Nobody cared to bother them.
 But, back in those days, anyone, with even a semblance of a work ethic could, within a few days, find work, and at least basic food and housing, to see them and their children through.

 What happened?
 Well, Naamah’s research was showing, the new-FANGled theory of evolution was certainly, a primary culprit.
 This whole Cainite-better-than Sethite bull-stuff, was nothing but a ruse – the old elephant in the parlor, with … digestive issues.
 Perhaps, the certain, anonymous publication would be read and passed along by at least several – but it was equally certain, the sheets would inevitably fall into hostile hands; and her painstaking work would be destroyed.
 She had to be very careful, whenever an updated edition was ready to be handed over to the scroll-seller – totally non-monetized, on her part.
 Certainly, she sure could have found use for a few coppers – especially, at the moment, for she wanted to thank the musicians, but ol’Toff had already about shoved her forward, out of hearing range of that soul-stirring melody.
 Though the daughter of one Enoch’s most wealthy men, Naamah had not a copper upon her person; for her husband had given her no allowance over the previous several weeks.

 To her right, a washer-woman – with young child in tow – had exited a scroll-shop; in the woman’s hand, was a purchase.
-She’d heard the woman say something to the child, to the effect that the story was about a brother and sister who find lost treasure, but the adventure would have to wait until the morrow.
+She had heard the woman say something to the child, to the effect that the story was about a brother and sister who find lost treasure, but the adventure would have to wait until the morrow.
 Naamah wasn’t sure there existed in the heavens, the Most High God, but she prayed a silent request, anyway; if He was real, that He would keep the tired woman in at least enough coppers, that she could treat herself and her child to a scroll here and there.
-Per her research, she’d learned that Sethites sent up their prayers in the smoke of a burnt lamb; they’d build an altar with unhewn stone – no metal could touch it.
+Per her research, she had learned that Sethites sent up their prayers in the smoke of a burnt lamb; they would build an altar with unhewn stone – no metal could touch it.
 Beforehand, the priest would cut the throat of the spotless creature, and – if she wasn’t mistaken – drain the creature’s blood into shallow bowls – of which, likely no metal could have been used to hollow them out; the blood then, would be sprinkled upon the people.
 The thought was a headful.
 But there had to be valid reason.
 But to even broach the question – uh-uh, she didn’t want to end up, hauled out to the forum, on … whatever trumped up charges.

 “Jarring nonsense,” Toff had spat.
 He then, predictably, made some snarky remarky concerning baboons.
 All she could do, was press her lips, and give him an eyeball-to-eyeball stare – a brief one.
 There was always that first “count the cost” before taking a stand.
 Sethite culture fascinated her, and it was her compelling goal to research and to dispel” the nasty lies.
 But the scrolls were few, and they were costly to acquire.
 The only access to coin was through, being extra “nice” to Toff…ugh, cringe.

 Sethite men were noted for great strength – perhaps, a token of the Most High’s blessing.
 This only made sense – because going about all day, hauling such heavy ordnance.
-Then, their using similar lack of technology to fell massive trees – trees, many of which they’d replace with seeds – and lest we forget, the plowing of fields.
-If Sethites had any metal, a village’s haul might be a few knives; perhaps, enough to fill the basket which old cook, on her day off, would take to market.
+Then, their using similar lack of technology to fell massive trees – trees, many of which they would replace with seeds – and lest we forget, the plowing of fields.
+If Sethites had any metal, a village’s haul might be a few knives; perhaps, enough to fill the basket, which old cook, on her day off, would take to market.

 Naamah kept her papers safely – well, hopefully, safe enough – tucked away; penning phrases, such as “Most High God,” “The LORD God, King of Armies” and other such…well, could land a person in dire trouble.
 Great grandmother could attest to that; her last words, had certainly not been theories, but screams - as the flames had consumed the barricaded building…rendering her, and great grandfather, to skeletons in mother’s family closet.